zozores/hugo-blog-theme/content/en/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Falo sobre Linux, Cloud, SRE, DevOps e outras coisas mais
+bio: I talk about Linux, Cloud, SRE, DevOps, and other things as well

 #interests:
 #- Artificial Intelligence